Khushi-1703/ethToken/README.md

 Remix IDE

 ### Executing program
 To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+To get started, go to the Remix website at _[Remix IDE](https://remix.ethereum.org/)_.
 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., myToken.sol).

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile myToken.sol" button.